Lovebird Care & Food | Lovebirds as Pets | ParrotsLove

 Like all parrots, Lovebirds are extremely active birds that need quite a bit of exercise to stay in top physical condition.

-Those interested in adopting a Lovebird must be willing and prepared to give their feathered friend a bird-safe place to play outside of its cage for several hours per day.
+Those interested in adopting a Lovebird must be willing and prepared to provide their feathery friend with a bird-safe environment to play outside of its cage for several hours each day.

-will allow the bird to exercise all of the muscle groups that it needs to stay healthy, as well as provide important mental stimulation that these very intelligent animals need.
+will allow the bird to exercise all of the muscle regions that it requires to keep healthy, as well as give the necessary cerebral stimulation for these highly clever birds.

-A minimum of 32” x 20” x 20” (81 x 50 x 50 cm) per pair of birds is recommended with about four perches, feed and water dishes and an area for a bath.
-Place the cage on a stand or hang it from a wall bracket at eye level or at about 6’ off of the floor.
+A minimum of 32″ x 20″ x 20″ (81 x 50 x 50 cm) is recommended for each pair of birds, with approximately four perches, feed and water dishes, and a bath place.
+Place the cage on a stand or hang it from a wall bracket at eye height or approximately 6 feet off the floor.

-It should be away from doors and windows where direct exposure to sunlight can make it overly warm, but placed close to at least one wall to enhance a feeling of security.
+It should be located away from doorways and windows, where direct sunshine might make it too warm, yet close to at least one wall to create a sense of security.

-Average daytime temperatures can range from 60oF to 70oF with nighttime temperatures down to 40oF.
-As a rule of thumb, ambient temperature comfortable for you should be adequate for your bird.
+Average daily temperatures can range from 60°F to 70°F, with overnight temperatures as low as 40°F. As a general guideline, the ambient temperature that you find pleasant should be appropriate for your bird.

-Whether your bird is sick or healthy, be sure to watch for tell-tale signs of temperature-related discomfort: Cold birds will often remain fluffed up for extended periods of time, and overheated birds will hold their wings away from their bodies and pant.
+Whether your bird is sick or healthy, keep an eye out for these telltale indicators of temperature-related discomfort: Cold birds frequently remain fluffed up for extended periods of time, but overheated birds keep their wings away from their bodies and pant.

-The cage should be covered at night to prevent drafts and disturbances.
-Lovebirds like special resting places.
+The cage should be covered at night to keep out drafts and distractions.
+Lovebirds want special resting areas.

-Nest boxes placed up high, all at the same level and all of the same type work well and help prevent fights.
-A nest box for a lovebird is 8″ x 8″ x 8″ (20 x 20 x 20 cm) or 10″ x 6″ x 6″ (25 x 15 x 15 cm).
-Be sure to check for eggs and remove them at once to prevent overpopulation.
-Remember, there are already so many homeless animals out there!
+Nest boxes positioned high, at the same level, and of the same type are effective in preventing battles.
+A lovebird nest box measures 8 x 8 x 8 inches (20 x 20 x 20 cm) or 10 x 6 x 6 inches (25 x 15 x 15 cm).
+Check for eggs and remove them immediately to avoid overcrowding.
+Remember that there are already so many homeless animals out there!

 Problems

-Signs of illness to be aware of are if a bird seems withdrawn, feathers are ruffled and the plumage is dull, sits with its eyes closed for long periods of time, eyes are watery or dull, runny nose, sleeps a lot, loses interest in its environment and stays at its feed dish.
+Signs of illness include a bird that appears withdrawn, has ruffled feathers and drab plumage, sits with its eyes closed for long periods, has watery or dull eyes, a runny nose, sleeps a lot, loses interest in its surroundings, and lingers at its feed dish.

-The droppings may change color and be loose (if healthy they are grayish white and not too thin).
+The droppings may change color and become loose (when healthy, they are grayish-white and not too thin).

-Also a lot of tail bobbing, dropping off its perch, odd breathing, sneezing, and excessive scratching.
+There was also a lot of tail bobbing, dropping off its perch, unusual breathing, sneezing, and excessive scratching.

-Some of the common illnesses your lovebirds could contract are injuries from fighting, Psittacine Beak and Feather Disease, Polyoma Virus Infection, yeast infections (Candidiasis), Avian Pox Virus Infection, bacterial infections, internal parasites, mites, ticks, egg binding, intestinal influenza, coccidiosis, respiratory ailments, and diarrhea.
+Some of the common illnesses that your lovebirds may contract include fighting injuries, Psittacine Beak and Feather Disease, Polyoma Virus Infection, yeast infections (Candidiasis), Avian Pox Virus Infection, bacterial infections, internal parasites, mites, ticks, egg binding, intestinal influenza, coccidiosis, respiratory ailments, and diarrhea.

 An ailing bird should be taken to an avian veterinarian for diagnosis and treatment immediately!